BC-US--Dodger Stadium-Fight,2nd Ld-Writethru, US

 Reyna said she was on the phone with her husband as he was leaving the stadium and heard a woman and a man arguing with him.
 She said she heard a crack and then her husband started moaning.

-Police said they are investigating the encounter that occurred early Saturday morning as an assault.
+Police said they are investigating the encounter as an assault.
 No arrests have been made.

-The assailant may have driven off in a white SUV, possibly a Toyota 4Runner, according to investigators.
+The suspect may have driven off in a white SUV, possibly a Toyota 4Runner, according to investigators.

 The Dodgers released a statement saying the team was cooperating with police.

-The 2011 assault drew national attention and led to increased security at the stadium.
+The 2011 beating drew national attention and led to increased security at the stadium.